Bouvet-deler/container-workshop/part4/README.md

 ### Problem: The FE cannot reach the DB

 Because it is configured/expecting to reach the DB at localhost, we must change configuration to reach the DB.
 We can find the IP of the DB container by running "podman inspect CONTAINERID/NAME" on the DB container.
-We can then use this IP to reach the DB from the FE.
+We can use this IP to reach the DB from the FE.
 This is not a good solution as the IP of the DB container can change if the container is restarted.

 We can use either the container id or container name.
 I suggest container name as this is something we can control